 A.B., Swarthmore College; Ph.D., Harvard University

-Qualitative sociologist with emphasis on race, gender, politics, identity, and popular culture.
+Qualitative sociologist focusing on race, class, gender, and cultural production.

-At Wellesley, I teach Introduction to American Studies, as well as courses on race and politics, and the sociology of sports.
+I teach courses in race and cultural studies, racism and sexism, and the sociology of sports.
 I also teach advanced seminars for third- and fourth-year students on Barack Obama and hip-hop studies.
-I enjoy teaching students about the benefits of interdisciplinary learning, and helping them apply academic work to experiences and cultural events from their daily lives.
+I emphasize the benefits of interdisciplinary learning and encourage students to bring their academic work to bear on their daily lives.

-My non-academic writing has been published by The Atlantic and The Guardian, and you can follow me on Twitter @M_P_Jeffries.
+My non-academic writing has been published by The Boston Globe, The Atlantic, The Guardian, and other outlets.
+I am a regular contributor at The Boston Globe and Boston's public broadcasting station, WGBH.
+You can follow me on Twitter @M_P_Jeffries.